easysoftware/developer-portal-devs/docs/Getting_started/First-steps.md

 # First and setup your device

-*In this article we will show you what to do as your first steps in Easy Software*
+*In this article we will show you what to do as your first steps in Easy Software.*

 ---